 An antibiotic is an amalgamation of two words – ‘anti’ and ‘bacterial’.
 Thus, an antibiotic is an agent that destroys bacteria.
 The Encarta Web Dictionary defines an antibiotic as ‘a naturally produced substance that kills or inactivates bacteria, but has no effect against viruses’.
 Antibiotics prevent bacteria from multiplying inside the body.
-Antibiotics for sinus infection are very effective as a treatment.

 The in build immunity of our body defends against the bacterial diseases.
 As soon as the symptoms of any illness occur, the antibodies destroy the bacteria.
 A healthy body is more capable of fending illness than a weak body.
 In the absence of a strong immune system, the body is incapable of fighting infections and needs an extra push that comes in the form of antibiotics.